dvln/out/README.md

 9. Ability to easily add stack trace on issues/errors/fatal's (dying/non-zero or not)
 10. Goal is to be "safe" for concurrent use (if you see problems please open a git issue)
 11. Support for plugin formatters to roll your own format (or support other output mechanisms)
+12. "Deferred" function can be set to run before exit (eg: summary info, tmp logfile name, etc)
-12. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors
+13. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors

 Thanks much to the Go community for ideas, open packages, etc to form some of these ideas (particularly the Go authors, spf13 and the Dropbox folks).